 P: In general.

 I: Okay.
 And – can you tell me – how do you think about Chinese herbal medicine differs from conventional medicine?
 You know you mentioned that a little bit, but could you expand that a little bit for me?
+GOOD!

 P: Well at the moment it’s something that isn’t licensed in the same way and there really isn’t the evidence-base behind it.
 So I think any [avenues] that push it towards having to have the proof behind it, would mean it’s much more reliable and believable.